ConnexusGroup/connexus-frontend-challenge/README.md

 ### Submission

-Completed projects should be submitted by **19/10/2020**.
 You can submit your entry via email (zipped) to d.roberts@connexus.co.uk or by providing a link to a publicly available repository or file hosting platform.

 Please clearly document any build and/or deployment steps if needed.
 Additionally, to help us get to know you, it would be very helpful if you keep and include a log of any special features you feel are worth mentioning that you have implemented as well as any issues you came across during development.